Abbey of Santa Giustina: History

-A church dedicated to the St Justina of Padua and of other 4th century Christian martyrs of Padua, was present at the site by the 520s, erected under the patronage of the Prefect Opilius and housing the relics of the saint.
-The church was already described as lavish in decoration in the 565 biography of Life of St Martin, written by Venantius Fortunatus.
-By the 10th century, pilgrims who came to the basilica to venerate the saints' relics, were ministered by monks.
-In 971, Bishop of Padua placed the community under the Rule of St. Benedict.
+A church dedicated to Saint Justina of Padua and other 4th-century Christian martyrs of Padua, was present at the site by the 520s, erected under the patronage of the Prefect Opilius and housing the relics of the saint.
+The church was already described as lavish in decoration in the 565 biography "Life of St Martin", written by Venantius Fortunatus.
+By the 10th century, monks ministered to pilgrims who came to the basilica to venerate the saints' relics.
+In 971, the Bishop of Padua placed the community under the Rule of St. Benedict.

 Renovations were soon begun on the basilica.
 On 2 August 1052, workers putatively exhumed remains of various saints, including Maximus the Confessor, Felicitas of Padua, Julian the Hospitaller, and even some identified as the Holy Innocents.
 In 1110 the abbey was sacked by the troops of the future Holy Roman Emperor Henry V during his invasion of Lombardy, in order to punish the monks for their loyalty to Pope Pascal II.
 In 1117, the complex was devastated by the powerful Verona earthquake.
-After the basilica and monastery were rebuilt, excavations resumed and in 1174 the remains of the patroness of the abbey was discovered, and in 1177, some remains attributed to St Luke the Evangelist.
+After the basilica and monastery were rebuilt, excavations resumed and in 1174 the remains of the patroness of the abbey were discovered, and in 1177, some remains attributed to St Luke the Evangelist.

 A period of decline in the observance of its way of life began to develop in the monastic community.
 At the same time, the monks were led by a number of very spiritual abbots, such as Arnaldo of Limena, who died while imprisoned by Ezzelino III da Romano and is honored as "Blessed", as is Nicholas of Prussia.
+By the 1370s the community had declined to three monks.

 The abbey, however, reached the height of its influence under the leadership of Ludovico Barbo, who, despite being a canon regular and not a monk, was appointed as abbot by the bishop in order to undertake a reform of the monastic life in the abbey.
 He was successful and the abbey became the nucleus of the Congregation of Santa Giustina, which spread to include monasteries throughout Europe who came under the guidance of the Abbot of Santa Giustina.
-The congregation later became called the Cassinese Congregation.
 The abbey developed ties with centers of learning across the continent.
+In 1504 the Abbey of Monte Cassino was made subject to Santa Giustina in Padua, and together they became known as the Cassinese Congregation.

 The religious community was suppressed in 1797 when, after the occupation of the region by Napoleon's French Revolutionary Army.
 Its artworks and the most valuable collections of the abbatial library were sent to Paris by the occupying forces.
 The monks were expelled and the buildings and property were sold off in 1810.
 The cloisters were then used as a military hospital, later as a barracks.